MukundanHari/generalized-rlc-circuit-analysis/README.md

 - Derive the differential equation for the base case RLC series circuit, and provide a framework for the generalized derivation.
 - Derive the differential equation for the generalized RLC series circuit with certain numbers n, m, and p, referring to the number of resistors, inductors, and capacitors, respectively.
 - Investigate the similarities in the behavior of the base and generalized RLC series circuit.
-- Investigate the mathematical, or conceptual, applications of 3 sub-cases of the generalized RLC series circuit and how the generalized circuits are beneficial for such applications.
+- Explore practical and conceptual applications of the generalized LC and RC subcases, highlight the advantages of the generalized framework and explaining why the generalized RL case is less suitable for certain timing mechanisms.

 ## Potential future projects